NREL/SOEP-QSS/README.md

 The QSS literature indicates that zero-crossing variables should use the quantized, not continuous, representation of their dependent variables.
 Such zero-crossing representations are less accurate than the variables they depend on and can have discontinuities which make it possible for crossings to occur at unpredicted times.
 Also, with some zero-crossing functions (such as LTI functions) this approach causes the continuous zero-crossing representation to have a zero highest order coefficient, deactivating its own requantization.
 QSS simulation of FMUs has the additional complexity of getting the QSs-predicted zero-crossing event to align with the FMU event detection, which benefits from using highly accurate QSS zero-crossing representations.
 The approach used here has been shifted to base zero-crossing variables on the continuous representation of their dependent variables.
 This "shadowing" approach requires observer updates whenever a dependent variable has observer (as well as requantization) updates, so there can be a modest performance impact.
 Since zero-crossing variables don't have observers there is no propagation of these extra updates.
 The more accurate zero-crossings should improve solution accuracy and reduce FMU zero-crossing event detection misses and it should make zero-crossing root refinement unnecessary in most simulations.
 More experience with this approach is needed but it is expected to generally provide improved solution accuracy with little or no performance penalty.
 With zero-crossing functions tracking the continuous representations of their dependent variables it is often most efficient and sufficiently accurate to let the dependent variable requantizations trigger the zero-crossing variable updates: to enable this efficiency the `--zFac` option is provided to bump the zero-crossing requantization tolerance up a bit.

+QSS needs to have variables that represent the zero-crossing functions to predict the crossings but they are not provided as FMU variables in standard Modelica implementations.
+The SOEP QSS solver provides two mechanisms to address this:
+* Modelon's OPTIMICA Compiler Toolkit (OCT) has been extended with compiler options `event_indicator_structure` and `event_output_vars` to generate "event indicator" variables for the zero-crossing functions.
+These variables should have both their dependencies and the "reverse dependencies" of the variables modified within the "if" or "when" block where the zero-crossing function appears encoded in the modelDescription.xml file.
+When this is fully functional the support for zero-crossing functions with the SOEP QSS solver will be fully automatic but not all of the event indicator dependencies are captured in the current OCT release so manual checking and addition of dependencies is required for now.
+* For JModelica and other standard Modelica implemntations explicit zero-crossing output variables and their derivatives must be added with names of the form \_\_zc\_*name* and \_\_zc\_der\_*name*.
+The dependencies of these variables should appear in the Outputs secion of the modelDescription.xml file extracted from the FMU.
+Variables modified by the "if" or "when" block where a zero-crossing function appears need to be added to the InitialUnknowns or, for discrete variables, a DiscreteStates section of the xml file.
+The xml file can be updated in the FMU using the `zip -f` command.
+This approach is not very practical for models with many zero-crossing functions but was useful for development with smaller models before the OCT solution was available.

 Zero crossings introduce the potential for cyclic dependencies to cause a cascade of updates that occur at the same time point.
 Zero crossing handler events change some variable values.
 Because those changes can be discontinuous this is treated like a requantization event that must update both the quantized and continuous representation of those modified variables, which, in turn, can cause zero-crossing variables to update, possibly triggering another round of zero crossings, and so on.
 All of these events happen at the same (clock) time but they are logically sequentially triggered so we cannot know or process them simultaneously.
 To create a deterministic simulation with zero crossings the following approach is used:
 * The phases of zero crossing, handler updates, and resulting requantizations are clustered together by the use of a "superdense time", which is a time value paired with a pass index and an event type ordering offset.
 * In any pass with both new zero crossings and new requantizations the zero crossings are processed first (via superdense time indexing).